-Measurements of nitrates in polar ice allow the reconstruction of strong solar energetic particle (SEP) events in the past, over the five past centuries.
-Together with independent measurements of the concentration of different cosmogenic isotopes in lunar and meteoritic rocks, it leads to estimates of the SEP flux on different timescales.
-Directly space-borne-measured SEP flux for recent decades is broadly consistent with estimates on longer timescales - up to millions of years, and the occurrence of extra-strong events is unlikely.
+Measurements of the concentration of different cosmogenic isotopes in lunar and meteoritic rocks make it possible to estimate the SEP flux on different timescales.
+Directly space-borne-measured SEP flux for recent decades is broadly consistent with estimates on longer timescales - up to millions of years.
+The occurrence of extra-strong events, with the fluence of SEP (with energy greater than 30 MeV) exceeding 5×10^{10} cm-2 is unlikely on the multimillenial time scale.